-- 4. Serious Violation & GBP. - a.
-The gravity of a violation is defined by the GBP: - A high gravity violation is one with a GBP of \$5,000 or greater. - A moderate gravity violation is one with a GBP of \$2,000, \$2,500 or \$3,500. - A low gravity violation is one with a GBP of \$1,500. - b.
+4. Serious Violation & GBP.

+- a.
+The gravity of a violation is defined by the GBP.
+Find the gravity of a violation in Table S-2, "Violation Gravity Definitions" in the Penalties Supplement. - b.
 The highest gravity classification (high severity and greater probability) shall normally be reserved for the most serious violative conditions, such as those situations involving danger of death or extremely serious injury or illness. - c.
-If the Assistant Chief of Enforcement determines that it is appropriate to achieve the necessary deterrent effect, a GBP of \$7,000 may be proposed instead of \$5,000.
+If the Assistant Chief of Enforcement determines that it is appropriate to achieve the necessary deterrent effect, a GBP of the maximum penalty may be proposed instead of the moderate gravity amount listed in the Penalties Supplement.
 Such discretion should be exercised based on the facts of the case and the reasons should be adequately explained in the case file. - d.
-For serious violations, the GBP shall be assigned on the basis of the following scale in Table 6-2:
+For serious violations, the GBP shall be assigned on the basis of the scale in Table S-3, "GBP for Serious Violations" of the Penalties Supplement.